qwaneu/qwaneu.github.io/training/index.md

       <div class="col-1-2">
         <article class="post-wrap">
           <div class="post">
-            <h2 class="entry-title"><a href="/training/systems-thinking">Systems Thinking for Sustainable Delivery</a></h2>
+            <h2 class="entry-title"><a href="/training/systems-thinking">Systems Thinking</a></h2>
             <div class="post-meta">
-            motto!
+            Deep insights for sustainable delivery
             </div>
             <p>
-In our work, we have noticed that changing your software development method changes your organisation.
-In this training course, you will learn how to use systems thinking
+            Issues in teams and organisations are often tough to tackle.
+In retrospectives we tend to focus on symptoms.
+Learn techniques to explore systems behind symptoms and to act effectively.
             </p>
             <a class="btn read-more" href="/training/mastering-legacy-code">Read More</a>
           </div>